bhisaac/5eFP/5eFP-SRD.md

 ## Druidic

 You know Druidic, the secret language of druids.
-You can speak the language and use it to leave hidden messages.
+You can speak the language and use it to leave hidden messages and to communicate with woodland beings.
 You and others who know this language automatically spot such a message.
 Others spot the message’s presence with a successful (DC 15) WIS check but can’t decipher it without magic.
+Additionally, you gain the ability to speak to and understand beasts, plants, and fey.

 ## Spellcasting